Dunleavy taps Feige to be Alaska Natural Resources head

-JUNEAU, Alaska (AP) — Gov.-elect Mike Dunleavy has named a former director of Alaska’s Division of Oil and Gas to be his Natural Resources commissioner.
+JUNEAU, Alaska (AP) — Gov.-elect Mike Dunleavy on Wednesday named a former director of Alaska’s Division of Oil and Gas to be his Natural Resources commissioner.

-Corri Feige (FIGH-gee) has spent her career working in the energy sector, including as a geophysicist and consultant and in management-level positions.
+Dunleavy announced his selection of Corri Feige during a Resource Development Council conference in Anchorage in which he repeated that Alaska would be “open for business” under his administration.

-During her tenure, the state maintained its push for more information from top North Slope companies on plans to support a future potential major gas sale.
-Gov. Bill Walker has been pursuing a major gas project.
+Dunleavy said he would ask Gov. Bill Walker’s administration to halt the creation of any new regulations until the new administration is in place.

 Most Read Nation & World Stories